► 1 Series returns for a fourth generation

 Verdict

-If you’re looking for a particularly posh-feeling small car, the new BMW 1 Series more than delivers.
+If you’re looking for a premium hatchback to make you feel good about your station in life, the new BMW 1 Series more than delivers.
 Its new interior and impressive technology feel steps ahead of an A-Class or A3, and it remains the best to drive out of the trio, too.

 But the ride quality will likely prove more of an annoyance on UK roads, and the limited engine range means we can see buyers favouring the Audi and Mercedes over it, given they are available with a wider range of petrol and diesel engines, as well as a plug-in hybrid.